 A. Methods of Reporting: In order to ensure a prompt response, including the provision of Supportive Measures, the College requires anyone reporting Prohibited Conduct to do so by contacting the College's "Officials With Authority" immediately.
-The Officials With authority will report the incident to the Lead Title IX Coordinator through one of the following methods but preferably through emailing the email the RedAlert@concorde.eduwith a summary of events in addition to emailing the TitleIX@concorde.eduinbox.
+The Officials With authority will report the incident to the Lead Title IX Coordinator through one of the following methods but preferably through emailing the ITLEIX@concorde.edu inbox immediately.
+If there is an emergency on campus, contact the authorities, call one of the designated employees on the Red Alert list and email the RedAlert@concorde.edu with a summary of events in addition to emailing the

+TitleIX@concorde.eduinbox.